Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Should personal devices be allowed on the company VPN?

-No. Personal devices should reach business apps through ZTNA or browser-based access with device-compliance checks.
-A compromised personal laptop on the VPN is a direct path to the file server; on ZTNA it gets one app session and nothing else.
+No. Employee-owned laptops and phones should reach business apps through per-application brokering with an Intune device-compliance check.
+A compromised personal laptop on the VPN is a direct path to the file server; behind a broker it gets one app session and nothing else.

 What does a 50-seat Canadian SMB hybrid security stack cost?